The Transexual Menace: Esquire interview and response

 Esquire approached the group to do a piece about transgender activism.
 It was published under the title "The Third Sex - Now the men who have decided they are actually women are on the march.
 Welcome to the transgender revolution" on April 1, 1995.

 The Menace members were angry and the group immediately picketed Esquires offices; eventually the writer of the story came down to apologise.
 In her book TRANS/gressive, Riki Wilchins describes the incident as reflective of the climate at the time, with "friendly fire" coming from people or institutions that were not even actively hostile.

 The Gay Games

 The Menace protested trans women's exclusion from the Gay Games.
 Wilchins describes how trans women, unlike the other participants, had to "jump through a series of demeaning hoops" including providing medical records, a hormone test and a full gender verification regime.
 Six members of the NYC chapter crashed the board meeting of the Gay Games and instantiated a change of these regulations.
 The transgender-exclusionary regulations were re-instated four years later.

+2025 revival

+Denise Norris decided to revive the Transsexual Menace in January 2025, following transphobic executive orders by President Donald Trump.
+The revival started on the group's official Bluesky account.